TobiasgutPrivat/AutoAlteration/ReadMe.md

 In that case make sure you have correct package source using:
 > dotnet nuget add source https://api.nuget.org/v3/index.json
 -->

-### Usage
-Run the "start.bat" script

-This will open up a basic CLI guiding you through altering your maps

-To update the project run the "update.bat" script

 ### Available Alterations
 Those are the currently available Alterations (for CLI Copy names from here)